Julie Dolan Medal

 The Julie Dolan Medal is awarded annually to the player voted to be the best player in the highest women's soccer league in Australia.
-The medal has been presented for players in the W-League and previously the Women's National Soccer League (WNSL).
-The medal is named after former Matilda's Captain and football administrator Julie Dolan.
+The medal has been presented to players in the W-League (retitled A-League Women) and previously in the Women's National Soccer League (WNSL).
+The medal is named after former Matilda's Captain and soccer administrator Julie Dolan.
 The format was changed for the 2015–16 season, with a panel featuring former players, media, referees and technical staff, who voted on each regular-season match.